jvs/sourcer/README.md

 ### Arithmetic Expressions

-Here's a barebones grammar for arithmetic expressions.
-You can build it up with your own operators, say if you're parsing equations of some sort.
+Here's a simple grammar for arithmetic expressions.

 ```python
 from sourcer import Grammar